t0g3pii/WorldEditCUI/README.md

 Run `_JAVA_OPTS="-Xmx1G" ./gradlew build`

-To import the project into your IDE, see [FabricMC Wiki article](http://fabricmc.net/wiki/tutorial:setup) and stsrt from **Step 3**
+To import the project into your IDE, see [FabricMC Wiki article](http://fabricmc.net/wiki/tutorial:setup) and start from **Step 3**

 Misc
 ----

-You can either subscribe to updates by watching this repository, or [joining this Discord guild](https://discord.gg/KqqdgE7)
+You can subscribe to updates either by watching this repository, or [joining with this Discord guild](https://discord.gg/KqqdgE7)

 Credits
 -------